yanyiyang2000/stm32-gcc-baremetal/README.md

 | `system_stm32l4xx.c`  | MCU series                  | ST     |
 | `STM32L476.svd`       | MCU                         | ST     |

+> [!NOTE]
-When porting this project to other device, select appropriate files based on the criteria above.
+> When porting this project to other device, select appropriate files based on the criteria above.
 Modify the linker script `xxx.ld` using the corresponding FLASH and RAM size.

 ## User
 The `User` directory contains demonstration code.